 Everybody loves a secret right?
-It’s a bit like a secret sauce … everyone wants to know what’s in it!
-Hot Shot’s make a big deal of ‘stiction’ – you know that moment when you’re trying to get something moving, and for a split second it ‘sticks’ before breaking free – that’s stiction.
+It’s a bit like a secret sauce.
+Everyone wants to know what’s in it!
+Hot Shot’s make a big deal of ‘stiction’ – you know that moment when you’re trying to get something moving, and for a split second it ‘sticks’ before breaking free?
+That’s stiction.

-If you’re looking to soften up the shift of your vehicle, create a smoother ride and protect the transmission, the Hot Shot’s additive is the one you want – one person described it as “restoring the missing comfort”, and that says it all perfectly.
+If you’re looking to soften up the shift of your vehicle, create a smoother ride and protect the transmission, the Hot Shot’s additive is the one you want.
+One person described it as “restoring the missing comfort”, and that says it all perfectly.

 Adding the Additive

-If you need to do this, I’d recommend a quality set of jackstands to make it safe, and of course you’ll need a hydraulic jack or some other method of lifting the car.
-You also need to think about how you’ll remove the fluid if you’re just wanting to put some additive in there without doing a full fluid change – dropping the drain plug from the transmission is a pain, and then you’ve got to try and replace it before too much fluid comes out.
+If you need to do this, I’d recommend a quality set of jack stands to make it safe.
+And, of course, you’ll need a hydraulic jack or some other method of lifting the car.
+You also need to think about how you’ll remove the fluid if you’re just wanting to put some additive in there without doing a full fluid change.
+Dropping the drain plug from the transmission is a pain, and then you’ve got to try and replace it before too much fluid comes out.